'Below the thunders of the upper deep;

 Personal View: Beware includes spoilers

 In The Day of the Triffids narrator Bill Masen mentions that in some respects the catastrophe was made better by the fact so many people had died.
-Had 10-15% of the population have survived then mob rule would have resumed.
+Had 10-15% of the population survived then mob rule would have ensued.
 In this novel Wyndham explores this further, though Government does not disappear entirely, much of the country descends into a tribal state.
 There is also an enormous refugee crisis to face as London, East Anglia and lowland regions are submerged.
-After successive wretched winters and huge flooding about an eighth of Britons have survived.
+After successive wretched winters and huge flooding about a tenth of Britons have survived.
 However the final cause of most people's deaths was that of pneumonia.
 Boats have become a vital commodity even in upland areas.

 Wyndham's climate change is more dramatic than the one discussed today, as the ice-caps are melted over the course of a few years.
 Global Warming was not envisaged, but Wyndham does give great thought to the challanges of rising sea-levels.
 The Kraken Wakes showcases first-class storytelling, though the ending is slightly anti-climatic, or at least the marvellous Phase Three could have been expanded just a little more.
 I especially liked the sudden manner in which the semi-apocalypse is introduced.

-Wyndham does not give much detail to the Japanese breakthrough which signals a hopeful end to the book.
+The author does not give much detail to the Japanese breakthrough which signals a hopeful end to the book (although in the US version a lenghtier explanation is given in a differently-worded ending; see paragraph below).
 It is just met with surprise by the characters.
 Yet he was never tempted to write very long books, preferring to leave questions in the reader's mind.
 Perhaps Wyndham was predicting the rise of Japan as a technological power, when the story was penned in 1953 this would not have been an obvious development.

 As with The Midwich Cuckoo, the aliens are made interesting as much by what's not revealed about them.
 Are the Krakens desperately fleeing from some troubled or conquered planet, or is this normal behaviour for them?
 Are they singular in purpose, or wracked by the same devisive politics as humanity?
 Do the ocean deeps offer the aliens their last chance to avoid extinction?
 The enemy is literally unfathomable.
 Mike Watson is not even one hundred percent certain that the fireballs witnessed at the start are actually alien craft.